About Downtown Fernandina Beach

 Visitor Tips

-Street parking is free with a 2-hour limit.
-Additional parking available in municipal lots.
+Downtown parking is paid — the City of Fernandina Beach operates a paid parking program on and around Centre Street, so check posted signs and pay before you browse.
+See our Centre Street shopping guide for what is where.
 Most shops open around 10am; restaurants stay open later.
 The waterfront marina at the west end of Centre Street offers beautiful sunset views.

 Frequently Asked Questions